-When making Nolo's Living Trust, after you've entered a list of the property to include in your trust, the next step is to say who you want to inherit that property.
+When making a living trust with WillMaker, after you've entered a list of the property to include in your trust, the next step is to say who you want to inherit that property.
 You can name a beneficiary for each item of trust property separately or name one beneficiary to receive everything.

 The beneficiaries you name in your trust document are not entitled to anything while you are alive.
 You can amend your trust document and change the beneficiaries any time you wish.